giantjs/giant-developer-guide/src/universal-events.md

 Tracing events
 --------------

 Very often the handling of an event depends on the causal chain that led to triggering that event.
-To this end, Giant implements an `originalEvent` property on every event instance.
-This way, different action may be taken when a route change was caused by user navigation, or landing on the route for the first time.
+To this end, Giant implements an `originalEvent` property on event instances.
+This way, different action may be taken when reacting to events, eg. discerning whether a route change was caused by user navigation, or landing on the route for the first time.

 The distinction is made by looking at the chain of original events, and discerning the relevant origin.
 For instance, looking at the last original event: